imjoy-team/ImJoy/docs/i2k_tutorial.md

 ## 2. Make your first ImJoy plugin

-With these key concepts, we can proceed to build actual ImJoy plugins.
+With these key concepts established, we can proceed to build actual ImJoy plugins.

 We have been already mentioning different types of plugins in the previous section without defining what is an ImJoy plugin.

 ### What is an ImJoy plugin

 ?> In a nutshell, an ImJoy plugin is a script that produce a set of service functions (a.k.a plugin API functions) that can be called by the ImJoy core or other plugins.
-While loading the plugin, an `api` object contains all the ImJoy API functions will be passed to the the plugin, the plugin can then build the service functions and register them via a `api.export(...)` function call.
+While loading the plugin, an `api` object containing all ImJoy API functions will be passed to the the plugin, the plugin can then build the service functions and register them via a `api.export(...)` function call.

 ?> There are currently 4 common plugin types: `window`, `web-worker`, `web-python`, `native-python`.
-Plugin types can be further extended with plugins, for example, we can make a new plugin type for executing Fiji/Scijava scripts, see [this post](https://forum.image.sc/t/making-imjoy-plugins-with-fiji-scripts-for-running-remotely/39503).
+Plugin types can be further extended with plugins.
+For example, we can make a new plugin type for executing Fiji/Scijava scripts, see [this post](https://forum.image.sc/t/making-imjoy-plugins-with-fiji-scripts-for-running-remotely/39503).

 ?> Most plugins will at least export two special functions named `setup` (for initialization ) and `run` (called when user click the plugin menu button).